Green function and singularities in Stokes flow confined by cylindrical walls: Introduction

 Stokes flows inside or outside cylindrical boundaries represent hydrodynamic systems of great interest in physical, chemical, and biological sciences and their technological applications.
 The Poiseuille flow in a cylindrical capillary and the Taylor-Couette flow between two concentric rotating cylinders are among the most paradigmatic flows in hydrodynamics.
 However, many hydrodynamic systems delimited by cylindrical boundaries involve more complex flows than simple Poiseuille and Taylor-Couette flows, especially whenever colloids are suspended in the fluid.
 This is the case of several classical equipment for treating colloidal suspensions \cite{happel_1983,guazzelli_2012}, as well as of more recent microdevices, such as those based on Deterministic Lateral Displacement (DLD) \cite{hochstetter_2020} (in which particles are suspended in the fluid around cylindrical pillars) or Hydrodynamic Chromatography (HDC) \cite{striegel_2012} (in which particles move across a microcapillary).
 Cylindrical geometries are also a valuable model for the hydrodynamics of particles transported in porous media \cite{edam_2011} or in fibrous media such as hydrogels \cite{hansing_2018,mangal_2021}.
 Moreover, many experimental setups designed to study the effects of confinement, such as on Brownian motion \cite{mo_2015,mo_2015diss}, microswimming \cite{sipos_2015,secchi_2020,thery_2025}, and colloidal transport \cite{leighton_1987,wang_2025}, employ cylindrical boundaries as one of the simplest confinement configurations.

 In order to fully grasp the numerous hydrodynamic phenomena arising in physical systems involving cylindrical walls, it is fundamental to understand the Stokes hydrodynamic interactions with suspended colloids in their proximity.
 It is well-known that an effective strategy for mathematically modeling Stokes flows caused by suspended colloids is to employ singular solutions of the Stokes problem \cite{kim_1991,pozrikidis_1992}.
 For instance, the far field of a sedimenting particle in the fluid can be represented by the unbounded Green function of the Stokes problem, also known as the {\em Stokeslet}.
-The antisymmetric part of the {Stokes dipole} (rather the so called {\em Couplet} or {\em Rotlet} \cite{blake_fundamental_1974}) provides the far-field generated by a rotating particle, whereas the symmetric part (or {\em Stresslet}) provides the disturbance flow due to the presence of a particle in a shear ambient flow \cite{lorentz_1907,einstein_1906,einstein_1911,burgers_1938,batchelor_1970} (see the monographs by Kim and Karrila \cite{kim_1991} and by Pozrikidis \cite{pozrikidis_1992} for detailed discussions).
+The antisymmetric part of the {\em Stokeslet dipole} (rather the so called {\em Couplet} or {\em Rotlet} \cite{blake_fundamental_1974}) provides the far-field generated by a rotating particle, whereas the symmetric part ({\em Stresslet} or {\em Strainlet} \footnote{The dichotomy Couplet and Stresslet have been introduced by Batchelor in \cite{batchelor_1970} with reference to the disturbance flow due to an infinitesimal immersed particle in a linear flow.
+Specifically, the Couplet refers to the disturbance flow due to a non rotating particle in the ambient flow (hence, introducing an additional torque to the fluid), and the Stresslet refers to the disturbance flow due to a rigid particle in the fluid (hence, introducing and additional stress).
+Alternatively to the term Couplet, the term Rotlet have been introduced, in the field of active particles, by Chwan and Wu \cite{chwang} for indicating the flow induced by a rotating infinitesimal particle in the fluid.
+Following this logic, it would be more appropriate to refer to a singularity as a Strainlet when it describes the infinitesimal deformation introduced by an active particle in the fluid, in dichotomy with its antisymmetric counterpart, the Rotlet.}) provides the disturbance flow due to the presence of a particle in a shear ambient flow \cite{lorentz_1907,einstein_1906,einstein_1911,burgers_1938,batchelor_1970} (see the monographs by Kim and Karrila \cite{kim_1991} and by Pozrikidis \cite{pozrikidis_1992} for detailed discussions).
 Furthermore, the first derivative of the Green function at its pole effectively models the far field generated by active particles such as microswimmers \cite{pedley_1990,pedley_1992,drescher_fluid_2011,lauga_2020}.